pvptowers/RoboFriends-With-Redux/README.md

 # About This Project

+## This project is a work in progress!

 This project is build using React with Redux.
 It uses [Robohash](https://robohash.org/) to generate unique robot images and json placeholder as the mock backend API.
 It builds on the earlier [RoboFriends](https://github.com/pvptowers/RoboFriends-Just-React) project in my Github that was built using React only (i.e. no use of Redux).

 The project was completed as part of the [Complete Junior to Senior Web Developer Roadcamp Course](https://www.udemy.com/course/the-complete-junior-to-senior-web-developer-roadmap/learn/) on Udemy.